-It is extremely important that you are not pregnant or become pregnant during your course of radiotherapy.
-Even a small amount of radiation can harm an unborn foetus (baby) so it is very important to let the radiographers know at once if you think there is even a small possibility that you may be pregnant before being exposed to any radiation on the CT scanner or treatment machine.
+It is extremely important that you are not pregnant or become pregnant during your course of radiotherapy, as even a small amount of radiation may damage an unborn foetus.
+It is very important to let the radiographers know at once if you think there is even a small possibility that you may be pregnant before being exposed to any radiation.